datacarpentry/image-processing/_episodes/09-contours.md

 2. Use simple fixed-level thresholding to convert the grayscale image to a binary image.

-3. Use the `cv2.findContours()` method to find contours corresponding to the outlines of the dice.
+3. Use the `cv2.findContours()` function to find contours corresponding to the outlines of the dice.

 4. Print information on how many contours -- and thus how many objects -- were